conda/conda/docs/source/troubleshooting.rst

 umask is a command that determines the mask settings that control how file permissions are set for newly created files.
 If you have a very restrictive umask (such as 077), you will see "permission denied" errors.

-Resolution:  set less restrictive umask before calling conda commands.
+Resolution:  set less restrictive umask before calling conda commands
 ----------------------------------------------------------------------

 Conda was intended as a user space tool, but often users need to use it in a global environment.
 One place this can go awry is with restrictive file permissions.
 Conda creates links when you install files that have to be read by others on the system.